 makes 3 pints

-- Combine heavy cream, milk, cinnamon, cloves & cardamom seeds in a pot & heat on low-medium stirring constantly with a wooden spoon, scraping the sides.
+- Combine heavy cream, milk, cinnamon, cloves & cardamom seeds in a pot on low-medium heat stirring constantly with a wooden spoon, scraping the sides.
 Wait until the mixture is hot, nearly to a boil.
+Turn off the heat.

-- Take mixture off of the heat & immediately pour half of it into a bowl with the eggs & sugar.
+- Take the heavy cream mixture & pour half of it into a bowl with the eggs, sugar & salt.
 Stir to combine & pour that mixture back into the pot with the heated cream.
 Put back on a low-medium heat, stirring constantly.

-- The the mixture should feel thick, but won’t have much resistance.
+- The mixture should feel thick, but won’t have much resistance.
 Every now and then pull the spoon out of the mixture and see how the cream holds onto it.
 The mixture is adequately heated when it coats the spoon.
-Remove from the heat, add 1 tsp of cardamom & set aside.
-Do not overheat, or else it will turn into creamy scrambled eggs.
+Remove from the heat & strain.
+Add ground cardamom.

-- Add the mixture to ice cream maker* & churn for 20-30 minutes or until the machine stops.
-Enjoy a spoonful immediately & then put into containers & let set in the freezer for 3-4 hours.
+- Pour the ice cream base into the ice cream maker* & churn for 20-30 minutes or until the machine stops.

 *We used a Rival 4 qt Mixer which uses rock salt & ice.
 This is one of the cheapest ice cream makers you can buy, roughly $20.